Karl Zabjek, BSc, MSc, PhD

 Toronto, Ontario, M5G 1V7

-Dr. Zabjek is an Assistant Professor in the Department of Physical Therapy and has extensive applied expertise within the field of Clinical Biomechanics.
+Dr. Zabjek is an Associate Professor in the Department of Physical Therapy and has extensive applied expertise within the field of Clinical Biomechanics.
 Dr. Zabjek developed his knowledge of Biomechanics within the context of the Undergraduate Kinesiology program at the University of Waterloo, and learned to apply this knowledge to develop clinically relevant research questions that address the contemporary issues encountered by individuals living with disability and neuromusculoskeletal conditions.
 Dr. Zabjek developed this knowledge and expertise within the context of a Masters in Clinical Science at the University of Sherbrook and a Doctorate in Biomedical Science in the Faculty of Medicine at the University of Montreal.

 Dr. Zabjek’s current research is focused on the development of clinical models to assess the structure and function of the spine in children and youth living with a Paediatric Spinal Deformity.
 A secondary focus of his research aims to understand the multiple determinants of mobility in individuals living with a Disability.
 This program of research is conducted in collaboration with researchers from the Rehabilitation Sciences Sector at the University of Toronto, the Bloorview Research Institute, The Hospital for Sick Children, and the Toronto Rehabilitation Institute.